apostrophecms/apostrophe-workflow/README.md

 **You should not have to do this more than once,** except when adding new locales (see "localization" below).

+Once you run this task, all of your documents will exist in both draft and live versions.
+Editors will be able to the draft version while in "draft" mode.
+Everyone else, and editors in "live" mode, will see the live version and will not be able to edit it directly.
+The only way to make new content live is to "commit" the changes that have been made to the document.

-If you have not added an admin user yet, do it in the usual way:
+If you have not added an admin user yet, you can do it now in the usual way:

 ```
 node app apostrophe-users:add admin admin
 ```

-*Workflow permissions for less privileged users are a work in progress.*

 ## Using Workflow

 This basic configuration provides you with a live/draft toggle on the page (lower left corner).
 Editing is not possible in the live mode.
+You will not see most types of pieces in the admin bar, and you will not see editing controls on the page.
+This is normal.

+In the draft mode, editing works in a familiar way.
+Your changes are constantly saved, just like before, but they are only saved to the draft version of the document.

-In the draft mode editing works normally.
-Click "submit" to submit your work for review by someone else, or "commit" to commit it to the live version of the page yourself.
+When you are satisfied, click "submit" to submit your work for review by someone else, or "commit" to commit it to the live version of the page yourself.

 If work is submitted that you have permission to edit, you can view a list of those pages and pieces via the "Workflow" admin bar menu.

-## Using Localization
+## "Why am I asked to commit so many things?"

+When you click "Commit" on the page, all of the documents that make up what you see on the page need to be committed in order to go live on the site.
+That includes the images in a slideshow, the blog posts in a blog widget, and so on.
+It may seem like a lot of work the first time.
+Just remember that you won't be asked to commit them again unless their drafts have been updated.

+## Workflow for pieces

+"Pieces," like blog posts or events, work just like before.
+However, just make sure you enter "draft" mode; until you do that most piece types won't show up on the admin bar, because you can only edit the draft version directly.

+When you are finished editing a piece, use the "workflow" menu in the upper right corner of the dialog box to select "submit" or "commit."

+## Workflow for page settings

+Workflow also applies to page settings, such as the title.
+You can easily toggle between displaying the draft and live versions of the title while in the page settings dialog box.
+And, you can submit or commit via the workflow dropdown menu in the upper right corner of the dialog box.

+## Localizing and internationalizing websites

 To enable localization, configure more than one locale in `app.js`: